On December 22, 1940, AlGene Paulo Caraulia was born in Wahiawa, on the island of Oahu, in what was then United States territory of Hawaii.

 Caraulia then met with David Praim and David Prue.
 At this time, Praim and Prue were the directors of the top karate schools in Michigan.
 The two instructors merged with Caraulia joining schools and expertise.
 By 1971, Caraulia, Praim and Prue affiliated their clubs to form the Karate Institute of America.
 The three instructors felt the need, in part, because of the upsurge of “Fly by night” karate schools.
 These three men merged in an organized effort to promote and maintain quality within the martial arts.

-In 1980, Master Caraulia, founded the National Crisis Prevention Institute, of which he is currently the consultant director.
-He lectures around the world.
+In 1980, Master Caraulia founded the national Crisis Prevention Institute, of which he was the consultant director.
+He has lectured around the world.